-- Get involved on the staff of the Patriot Talon newspaper or The Pine Curtain online magazine to gain valuable experience in writing, photographing, selling ads and more.
+- Get involved on the staff of the Patriot Talon student media outlet to gain valuable experience in writing, photographing, selling ads and more.

 - Network with other UT Tyler communication students through the Communications Club, which brings in employers from the community to give guidance on preparing for interviews, writing resumes and developing portfolios.

 A degree in mass communication provides skills for a range of careers, including reporting, editing, public relations and advertising.